webersh/SI507-HW6/README.md

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```
+	The code allows for a text box for the wow button because the first part of the code defines the handle click function, which creates an alert which results in a text box.
+This function is then invoked with the Wow button, so the alert appears again.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
-(There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**
+(There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)** added code at lines 42-43 and 87